5 Tips for Designing Fireplaces with Cement or Ceramic Tile

 Tips for Designing Fireplaces with Cement or Ceramic Tile

-The rough, uneven surface of Avente Tile's handmade Rustic and Arabesque tiles, for example, impart a provincial feel that works great for houses with a Spanish, Southwest or Spanish Colonial design.
+The rough, uneven surface of Avente Tile's handmade Rustic and Arabesque tiles impart a provincial feel that works great for houses with a Pueblo, Rustic, Spanish, Southwest, or Spanish Colonial design.
+In the design shown below, our Rustic Arabesque Tangier cement tile in a blend of colors and textures, called Normandy Cream Vintage, provides rustic charm when paired with a weathered mantel and corbels and forgoes the traditional columns and plinths.

 Arabesque Tangier Cement Tiles in a blend of colors and textures provide a rustic look to this hearth.

-If you're trying to create a mid-century modern feel with clean and contemporary lines, you'll prefer a neutral color or organic color using square-edged tiles without any pattern such as Malibu Field and Rustic Terracotta.
+Suppose you're trying to create a mid-century modern feel with clean, contemporary lines.
+In that case, you'll prefer neutral or organic colors and square-edged tiles without any pattern, such as Malibu Field and Rustic Terracotta.

 A contempoary look can be achieved with Rustic and Arabesque Cement tiles in neetral colors

 Muted border patterns in neutral colors and clean lines also work well for more contemporary homes.
-The hand-painted Yucatan field tile will evoke an Arts & Crafts feel when the right glaze color is used.
+When you choose the right glaze color, the hand-painted Yucatan field tile will evoke an Arts & Crafts feel.

-• For a more formal effect, look for tiles with a smooth surface and precise, square edges and flat surfaces.
+• For a more formal effect, look for tiles with a smooth surface, precise, square edges, and flat surfaces, and include ornate molding or trim.

 • Use lighter glazed tiles to brighten the area.

-• Relief tiles are a great way to add texture.
+• Relief tiles are a great way to add texture and interest without additional color.

 Design Tip 3: What is Your Room's Color Scheme?